 4. Place the clay over the baby powder on top of the parchment paper, and sprinkle a bit more of the baby powder on the top of the clay.

-6. Use the sharpe side of the cookie cutter to cut out desired shape
+6. Use the sharp side of the cookie cutter to cut out the desired shape.

 11. Paint your favorite design using acrylic paints

-12. When paint is dry, fill with jewelry!
+12. When the paint is dry, fill with jewelry!